mcroydon/gofinger/README.md

 gofinger
 ========

 A minimal finger client and server in go.
-Targets the original and simple (RFC 742)[http://tools.ietf.org/html/rfc742].
+Targets the original and simple [RFC 742](http://tools.ietf.org/html/rfc742).

 Building
 ========

-1. Install (go)[http://golang.org/] if you haven't already.
+1. Install [go](http://golang.org/) if you haven't already.
 2. Check out the gofinger source or download a tarball.
 3. Build from the main directory: `gomake all`.